ZephyrBlu/zephyrblu.github.io/_posts/2021-1-11-bayesian.md

 ----- Part 2: Distributions -----

-## Using Bayes' Theorem with Distributions
+## Using Bayes' Theorem with Continuous Distributions
 - Replace static prior with distribution
 - Posterior is also now a distribution
 - Show analytical calculation of posterior distribution